NarsilDev/digital-ocean-articles/kubernetes-security.md

 * A local client with Internet connection running Ubuntu 16.04 that meets the following requirements:
 	- An SSH key pair installed.
 If you haven't used SSH keys before, you can learn how to set them up by following  [this explanation of how to set up SSH keys on your local machine](https://www.digitalocean.com/community/tutorials/ssh-essentials-working-with-ssh-servers-clients-and-keys#generating-and-working-with-ssh-keys).
 	- Ansible installed on it.
 You can follow the "Step 1 - Installing Ansible" section in  [How to Install and Configure Ansible on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-ansible-on-ubuntu-16-04)  to install Ansible.
 	- Kubernetes command line tools `kubectl` and `kubeadm` installed.
-You can follow the "Step 3
+You can follow the "Step 3 - Installing Kubernetes' Dependencies" section in [# How To Create a Kubernetes 1.10 Cluster Using Kubeadm on Ubuntu 16.04](www.digitalocean.com/community/tutorials/how-to-create-a-kubernetes-1-10-cluster-using-kubeadm-on-ubuntu-16-04)

 * Two servers running Ubuntu 16.04 with at least 2GB RAM.
 You should be able to SSH into each server as the root user with your SSH key pair.